 Full-Time Fall Entry

-Students that begin studies in the fall take 15 credits in the fall term and 15 credits in the spring term to complete their first-year legal studies over the traditional nine-month period.
+Students who begin studies in the fall take 15 credits in the fall term and 15 credits in the spring term to complete their first-year legal studies over the traditional nine-month period.
 Classes convene between the hours of 8 a.m. and 6 p.m., Monday through Friday.